Film Screening of ‘European voices in Edinburgh’ Followed by Discussion by Lin Li

 Before I embarked on my artistic practice, I had been employed as a researcher in Glasgow University and Dundee University and the research projects I was involved in were largely on migration issues (with my publications mostly under the name F L N Li).
 Although my own academic training was in psychology, these projects were conducted with geographers who taught me a lot about the relationship between identity and place.

-What free internet knowledge resources would you recommend to others if they wish to explore your chosen theme further?
+What free internet knowledge resources would you recommend?

 Click to Download: 'The impacts of migrants and migration into Scotland'